statelyai/xstate/docs/guides/actions.md

 2. transition `actions` - all actions defined on the chosen transition
 3. `onEntry` actions - all the entry actions of the entered states, from the parent state down

-## Built-in actions
+## Built-in Actions

-There are a number of useful built-in actions in:
+### Send Action

-- The `send()` action creator queues an event to the statechart, in the external event queue.
+The `send(event)` action creator queues an event to the machine, in the external event queue.
 This means the event is sent on the next "step" of the interpreter.

 ```js
 import { Machine, actions } from 'xstate';